-Remember you need to incorporate the exact key phrase “web design flintshire ” 2 to 3 times depending on how much content you have.
-Usually first sentence, somewhere in the middle and your last sentence as a guide.
+Remember you need to incorporate the exact key phrase “web design Flintshire ” 2 to 3 times depending on how much content you have.
+Usually the first sentence, somewhere in the middle and your last sentence as a guide.

 Don’t underestimate the local market as this is often the best place to start.
 People talk and before long you’ll be doing business outside your local area just by word of mouth.

 Make sure your heading 1 matches your key phrase exactly.
-Your heading one should be at the top of your page, be used once only per page and be supported with relevant content.
+Your heading H1 should be at the top of your page, be used once only per page and be supported with relevant content.

-One or two images is normally sufficient.
-Just use your key phrase in the ALT text of your image as part of it’s description.
-Imagery must be of a very high quality, this can’t be emphasesed enough.
+One or two images are normally sufficient.
+Just use your key phrase in the ALT text of your image as part of its description.
+Imagery must be of very high quality, this can’t be emphasised enough.
 Quality over quantity always!
 Always add a small caption to your images too.